udacityalumni/udacity-alumni-fe/README.md

 | :---: | :---: |
 <!-- ALL-CONTRIBUTORS-LIST:END -->

+## Contributing
+Please see the [Contributing.md](https://github.com/udacityalumni/alumni-client/blob/master/CONTRIBUTING.md) file for details of the Code of Conduct and contributing guide.

 ## License

 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details